jtwleung/Final-Project-ER-Wait-Times/README.md

     * <a href="https://www.cbc.ca/news/canada/calgary/calgary-er-wait-time-tracker-cbc-1.6701714">CBC News Online: How are wait times at your local hospital?
 Track Calgary and area emergency rooms here</a>
     * <a href="https://www.cbc.ca/news/canada/edmonton/edmonton-er-wait-time-tracker-cbc-1.6708480">CBC News Online: How are wait times at your local hospital?
 Track Edmonton and area emergency rooms here</a>

-The CBC's full raw dataset underlying the plots show in the news articles linked above has been provided to me courtesy of the CBC for the purposes of this data science program project.
+The CBC's full raw dataset underlying the plots shown in their news articles linked above has been provided to me courtesy of the CBC for the purposes of this data science program project.
 My thanks to Robson Fletcher for sharing the dataset.

 ***The raw dataset is not available on this GitHub site.***